US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Performance tracking

-Machine learning enables computers to learn patterns from data and make predictions.
+Machine learning empowers computers to learn patterns from the data and to predict.

 Common applications include: